hathix/tweet-party-classifier/scikit-learn/README_sklearn.txt

 ### Accuracy and time reports.

 Tweets in DB: ~2000
+Vocabulary size: 500
+Accuracy of classifier in train set: 0.783
+Accuracy of classifier in test set: 0.639
+Total running time: 3.87 secs

+Tweets in DB: ~2000
+Vocabulary size: 1000
+Accuracy of classifier in train set: 0.843
+Accuracy of classifier in test set: 0.663
+Total running time: 4.19 secs

+Tweets in DB: ~2000
+Vocabulary size: 2000
+Accuracy of classifier in train set: 0.904
+Accuracy of classifier in test set: 0.712
+Total running time: 5.12 secs

+Tweets in DB: ~2000
 Vocabulary size: 2500
 Accuracy of classifier in train set: 0.920
 Accuracy of classifier in test set: 0.724